By Jay Dixit, published on September 1, 2009 - last reviewed on June 9, 2016

 When someone's shy, we often assume they're introverted.
 Shyness often does go along with introversion—but not always.
 Some people who get anxious among strangers actually love being around others—whereas true introverts find people exhausting in general.
 Like other shy people, shy introverts are routinely misunderstood as being cold, aloof, or stuck-up.
 They're particularly likely to be judged negatively if they're also attractive, says Bernie Carducci, a psychologist at Indiana University.

-The Fix: Directly challenge the mistakes you know people make, saying, "If I seem unfriendly, it's not because I don't like you, it's because I'm shy," or, "I had a great time hanging out with you."
+The Fix: Directly challenge the mistakes you know people make, saying, "If I seem unfriendly, it's not because I don't like you; it's because I'm shy," or, "I had a great time hanging out with you."
 If that's too much for you, say it via email.

 When people come across as vivacious, exuberant, and cheerful, we assume they're extroverts.
 But some lively people are actually gasping for time to themselves.
-Having good social skills isn't the same thing as wanting to be around people all the time.
-"These things go together a lot," says Sanjay Srivastava, a psychologist at the University of Oregon.
-"But they're not perfect correlations."
+Having good social skills isn't the same as wanting to be around people all the time.
+"These things go together a lot," says Sanjay Srivastava, a psychologist at the University of Oregon, "but they're not perfect correlations."

 The Fix: Like other introverts, bubbly introverts have to be vigilant about guarding their alone time.
 Try saying, "I'd love to, but I need some downtime.
 How's Tuesday?"

 Some people are so naturally flirtatious that they send the wrong signals, inadvertently communicating, "I want to go out with you" when what they really mean is, "I'm friendly."